Commercialization of the Internet: Early social media platforms

 The introduction to social media started in 1994 when GeoCities was created by David Bohnett and John Rezner.
-GeoCities, being the first form of web hosting on the Internet, let users utilize its functions to create "digital neighborhoods," which let everyone using the platform discuss different topics in depth with others involved in the same discussions.
+GeoCities, being the first form of web hosting on the Internet, let users utilize its functions to create "digital neighborhoods", which let everyone using the platform discuss different topics in depth with others involved in the same discussions.
 The concept of connecting with others through the Internet in this manner that was established by GeoCities paved the way for the emergence of other social media platforms.

 In December 1995, Classmates, a website created by Randy Conrads, enabled its users to create their own profiles, search through large yearbook databases, and add their high school friends to their friend list.
 Two years later, in 1997, Six Degrees, which is widely considered to be the first social networking website, included many of the popular features on Classmates, such as creating profiles and adding friends and school affiliations.

 File-sharing computer services

-Before the internet, sharing files was through floppy disks, tapes, CD's and other forms.
+Before the internet, sharing files was through dial-up BBS systems, floppy disks, tapes, magazines, CD's and other forms.
 However, with the creation of the internet and the development of new applications made file-sharing much easier.
 A prime example would be Napster, a music file-sharing application created by Shawn Fanning in 1999.
 The main idea of Napster was for people to share music files between each other, virtually, without the use of a physical copy.
 Napster was the reason why we have digital forms of music, TV-shows, and movies.
 Napster forced production and music companies to make digital forms of their media and streaming services.

 File-sharing computer services started to become more accessible to users due to applications like BitTorrent.
 The creation of BitTorrent brought peer to peer sharing and users were able to use the built-in search engine to find media they would like to view.
 BitTorrent's traffic made up 53% of all peer to peer traffic in 2004 even though it was a file-download protocol.
 Since BitTorrent was a file- download protocol, it had to rely on websites like The Pirate's Bay for users to share their media onto the website and then users were allowed to download media onto their computers through BitTorrent.